cloud-agnost/agnost-website/docs/application-development/resource-definition.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

-# Database Integration
+# Resource Definition

 Databases are integral parts of almost all applications, providing a way to persist data across sessions and share data between users.
 With Agnost, you can